Prevention

 - Provide encouragement – Give them the information to contact OPGR.org or call the helpline at 1-877-MYLIMIT.

-Tips for having conversations with youth about gambling behaviors:
+Tips for having conversations with

 - Start Early – Don’t wait until adolescents to talk about gambling or other risky behaviors.